Isaiah 30 – Trust In the LORD, Not In Egypt

 a.
 The burden against the beasts of the South: Isaiah proclaims a burden against the pack animals of Judah, which will carry the riches of Judah down to Egypt, through the wilderness, in a foolish attempt to purchase protection against the Assyrians.

 b.
-It will be wasted money, because the Egyptians shall help in vain and to no purpose.
-No wonder Isaiah feels sorry for the donkeys that will carry the treasure of Judah down to Egypt!
+The Egyptians shall help in vain and to no purpose.
+No wonder Isaiah felt sorry for the donkeys that will carry the treasure of Judah down to Egypt.
 Despite the riches that the pack animals bring across the desert, Egypt will not help Judah at all, so one could call Egypt Rahab-Hem-Shebeth, which means “Rahab Sits Idle” of “Rahab the Do-Nothing.”
 Rahab is a name, but it is also the Hebrew word for pride, and is sometimes used as a title for Egypt (Psalm 87:4).
 Egypt will sit idly by as the Assyrians trouble Judah.

 i.
 “It is all useless, bringing neither help nor advantage.
 ‘Well, of course!’
 Isaiah might have said, for from the feared killer (Assyria) they were seeking help from the proved killer (Egypt)!”
 (Motyer)